The UN Convention on the Rights of Persons with Disabilities and Optional Protocol

 Implementation and monitoring of the Convention

 The Ministry for Foreign Affairs and the Ministry of Social Affairs and Health are the national focal points for implementation of the Convention.
 The Ministry of Social Affairs and Health has established a national coordination mechanism, the Advisory Board for the Rights of Persons with Disabilites.
-The role of the Council is to ease national implementation of the Convention within government.
+The role of the Advisory Board is to ease national implementation of the Convention within government.

 The duties of the autonomous and independent structure as referred to in the Convention, will be carried out by the Parliamentary Ombudsman, the Human Rights Centre and its Human Rights Delegation which form a national human rights institution.
 The role of this institution is to promote, protect and monitor the implementation of the Convention.

 Implementation of the Convention is monitored nationally by the parties delivering reports periodically to the Committee on the Rights of Persons with Disabilities.
 The first report is to be submitted two years after the Convention comes into force.
 Finland has submitted its first periodic report.
 From then on reporting is to be every fourth year.
 Civil society has the opportunity to deliver its parallel report to the Committee.
 The Committee will consider the report and deliver its conclusions and recommendations relating to it.

 This monitoring will complement the Optional Protocol which enables an individual or group to submit an appeal to the Committee on the Rights of Persons with Disabilities regarding a breach of his or her rights recognised under the Convention.
 The Optional Protocol also provides an investigation procedure into series and systematic breaches on the initiative of the Committee.